danieto98/desktop_object_detection/README.md

 roslaunch desktop_object_detection run_bag.launch log_filepath:=<log_path> filename:=<bag_filename> model_path:=<model_dir> kinect_v1:=<using_v1>
 ```

+Other optional parameters include:

+- predict_percent:
+    - Minimum percentage of detection a certain class must have in order to be logged as recognized
+    - Default: 0.4
+- square_size:
+    - Minimum size of segmented regions of images accepted for recognition (in pixels)
+    - Default: 350
+- play_rate:
+    - Rate at which the bag file must be played.
+Recommended from 0 to 1.
+    - Default: 1
+- debug:
+    - Whether debugging messages should be printed to different xterm terminals for every node.
+    - Default: false
+- rviz:
+    - Whether rviz should be run to visualize the recorded data being played back.
+    - Default: false

 ### Run Project Live

 Download and extract the files for the trained model of the Convolutional Neural Network (CNN) from [here](https://drive.google.com/open?id=1Ruqc53FRV53kMj4XMkbf9ik6u8gZjcc7).